Transactive Energy System Deployment over Insecure Communication Links: Introduction

-In this paper, a cyber-resilient design is proposed for TESs, which applies Paillier encryption and digital signature \cite{PP:1999} to address the privacy issue and security issues, respectively.
-Paillier encryption is an additive homomorphic encryption scheme.
-Homomorphic encryption is a cryptographic technique that allows certain algebraic operations to be carried out on ciphertexts, thus generating an encrypted result which, when decrypted, matches the result of operations on plaintexts.
-An appealing advantage of homomorphic encryption is that it can achieve perfect correctness in secure multiparty computation, i.e., the computation process provides each party the correct result of its target computation and meanwhile does not disclose any information of its private data to any other entity.
-Homomorphic encryption has been increasingly used by the control community to achieve secure multiparty computation in various control and optimization tasks, e.g., potential games \cite{YL-MZ:2015}, distributed optimization \cite{YL-MZ:2018Automatica}, quadratic programs \cite{YS-KG-AA-GJP-SAS-MS-PT:2016}, linear control systems \cite{KK-TF:2015,FF-IS-NB:2017}, and consensus \cite{NF-PP:2016,MR-HG-YW:2018}.
-In power systems, homomorphic encryption has been applied to various problems in smart grid, e.g., data aggregation of smart meters \cite{FL-BL-PL:2010}, demand response and OPF problems \cite{YL-MZ:2018Automatica}.
-Because TESs involve multiparty computation related to the coordination process, homomorphic encryption is a good candidate to address its privacy issue.
+In this paper, a cyber-resilient TES design is proposed for the first time to overcome both the privacy and security issues of TESs over insecure communication links.
+In particular, Paillier encryption and Paillier digital signature \cite{PP:1999} are applied for the privacy-preserving and security-aware designs, respectively.
+Paillier encryption is an additively homomorphic encryption scheme.
+Homomorphic encryption is a cryptographic technique that allows algebraic operations to be carried out on ciphertexts, thus generating an encrypted result which, when decrypted, matches that of the same operations over plaintexts.
+It has an appealing advantage that it can achieve perfect correctness in secure multiparty computation, i.e., the computation process provides each party the correct result of its target computation without disclosing any information of its private data to the other entities.
+Homomorphic encryption has been increasingly used by the control community to achieve secure multiparty computation for optimization and control \cite{YL-MZ:2015,YL-MZ:2018Automatica,YS-KG-AA-GJP-SAS-MS-PT:2016,KK-TF:2015,FF-IS-NB:2017,NF-PP:2016,MR-HG-YW:2018}.
+In power systems, it has been adopted to data aggregation in smart meters \cite{RP:2010,FDG-BJ:2010,FL-BL-PL:2010,6578183}, and very recently in OPF problems \cite{9444341}.
+All these works adopt point-wise encryption, i.e., an encryption operation has to been done for each private data sample.
+This limits their usage in applications such as TESs where a large number of data samples need to be encrypted in a short period of time.
+Specifically, in TESs, to maintain a high market clearing accuracy, a short sampling period should be adopted and hence a large number of sampled points need to be encrypted within a market cycle.
+In addition, the above works on smart meters only consider integer-valued data.
+The work \cite{9444341} claims to be able to deal with real-valued data, but does not provide design details.
+Integer-valued data is enough for smart meters because smart meters readings are always integers.
+However, supply and demand in TESs are usually real numbers.
+Hence, one needs to customize standard homomorphic encryption schemes to deal with real numbers.